claudiobailon/city-explorer/README.md

 Number and name of feature: 1.
 Database
 Estimate of time needed to complete: 1 hour
 Start time: 1:55
-Finish time:
+Finish time: 3:30
-Actual time needed to complete:
+Actual time needed to complete: 1 hour 35 minutes

 Number and name of feature: 2.
 Server
-Estimate of time needed to complete:  45 minute
+Estimate of time needed to complete:  1 hour 30 minutes Start time: 3:45
-Start time:
 Finish time:
 Actual time needed to complete: